 Iíve been a working musician most of my life, recorded extensively, performed on three continents, and have worked with Grammy- and RMI-winning artists.

-About a decade ago I began teaching music for two colleges.
-As an extension of my classroom lectures, I began to visit libraries, schools, and organizations off-campus, speaking about two of my favorite musical topics.
+About a decade ago I began teaching music for a few colleges.
+As an extension of my classroom lectures, I began to visit libraries, schools, and other organizations off-campus, speaking about two of my favorite musical topics.
 These lectures have caught on, and many venues I visit have me back for more.
 The most satisfying aspect: attendees have told me that they listen to music differently now than before we met.
-I adore doing these lectures, and my passion for the topic is obvious and contagious.
+My passion for the topics is obvious and contagious.
 These days, I Zoom, which has allowed me to expand my horizons.
 For instance, I just did my second lecture for the University of Limerick in Ireland.

 The more popular presentation is ďThe Beatles - 50 Years LaterĒ.

 This is not an Ďoverviewí of the Fab Four.
 Everyone knows who they were, that they wore long hair, came from Liverpool, etc., etc., etc. I donít need to go over common knowledge.
 What I try to achieve in this lecture is akin to what a master chef might aim for in a cooking class.
 Itís not about the big picture - instead, itís about that pinch of a spice that might otherwise go unnoticed, itís about the mostly subtle elements that make the recipe pop in your mouth.
 Itís about recognizing the details.
 I talk about instrumentation, chord movement, lyric depth, individual contributions; the spices in the recipes.
 That said, it's important to note that my presentations are geared to the layperson.
 You don't need musical knowledge to have a great time; only a love of music.